parsons/mpscd.parsons.edu/README.md

 ## Developing (circa June 2025)

-This project uses Jekyll `3.9.5` and the latest compatible plugin versions, limited by the `jekyll-assets` pipeline.
+This project uses Jekyll `3.9.5` and the latest compatible plugin versions.

 ### Setup on a modern Mac